FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

-At the start of the simulation, the source waits for `node_setup_time`.
+At the start of the simulation, the machine waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).

-During a simulation run, machine gets object from one of the in_edges.
-To choose an incoming edge, to pull the item from, the Machine utilises the strategy specified in the parameter `in_edge_selection`.
-Various options available are  "RANDOM", "FIRST", "LAST", "ROUND_ROBIN", "FIRST_AVAILABLE", etc. Similarly, to select an outgoing edge, to push the item to, Machine uses the method specified in `out_edge_selection` parameter.
-User can also provide a custom function to these parameters.
+During a simulation run, machine gets object from one of its `in_edges`.
+To choose an incoming edge to pull an item from, the machine utilises the strategy specified in the parameter `in_edge_selection`.
+Similarly, to select an outgoing edge, to push the item to, machine uses the method specified in `out_edge_selection` parameter.
+User can also provide a custom python function or a generator function instance to these parameters.
+User-provided function should return or yield an edge index.
 If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialise the parameter with the reference to the function.
 This is illustrated in the examples shown below.
 Various options available in the package for `in_edge_selection` and `out_edge_selection` include:

 - "RANDOM": Selects a random out edge.
 - "FIRST": Selects the first out edge.